Employment – Disability Retirement

 Insurance – Long-Term Disability

 Coverage under a long-term disability insurance policy is a smart choice.
 You will need to apply with the company that issued your policy.
-Many people purchase this insurance through their employer; however, many companies offer stand-alone insurance to individuals.
+Many people purchase this insurance through their employer, but many companies offer stand-alone insurance to individuals.

 If you do not have a long-term disability policy, you may want to look into it.
 Many companies will still insure you even if a diagnosis is present, but there will probably be a waiting period before you qualify for benefits.